How To

 pagy.series

-If you want to skip the generation of the page links, just set the :size variable to an empty array:
+If you want to skip the generation of the page links, just set the :size variable to 0:

 pagy.series